Poros

 had lots of water.
 Spheria, which is now

-Poros town, was a volcano. |
+Poros town, was at one time a volcano.

 |

-The town of Galatia
+The town of Galata

 across the Poros straits is the doorway to

-the Peleponisos.
+the Peloponessos.
 With bus service to

-Naphlion and other cities it also serves
+Nafplion and other cities, it also serves

 as an escape hatch because even on those